Salinn/travel-receipts/README.md

 The optional columns are:
-- CustomComponent allows developers to create their own component and render that instead of the normal string -- This component receives the row, accessor and a custom function is one was defined
+- CustomComponent allows developers to create their own component and render that instead of the normal string
+  - This component receives the row, accessor and a custom function is one was defined
-- CustomFunction allows developers to pass in functions defined outside of the React Collapsing Table -- You could theoretically pass in anything to custom function.
+- CustomFunction allows developers to pass in functions defined outside of the React Collapsing Table
+  - You could theoretically pass in anything to custom function.
+  - These key for this object must match the accessor used for the custom function.
+As this is an object you can pass it anything from another variable to a function.